-Assistant Professor of Radiology & Imaging Sciences
+Associate Professor of Radiology & Imaging Sciences

 My appointment as Assistant Professor in the Department of Radiology and Imaging Sciences at IU School of Medicine began in December 2013.
 I received a MD degree and license at Taiwan in 2000.
 Later, I earned my PhD in Medical Physics under Dr. Alexander (Magnetic Resonance Imaging Physicist) and Dr. Field (Neuroradiologist) at the University of Wisconsin-Madison in 2006.

 While I am a Magnetic Resonance Imaging Physicist by training, my research focuses on diffusion physics in biologic system using diffusion MRI.
 I started to work on diffusion MRI extensively in my graduate education.
 I continued to advance in this field independently at Dartmouth College (2009-2013) and currently at Indiana University School of Medicine.

 Radiology & Imaging Sciences

 355 West 16th Street, Goodman Hall, Suite 4100

 - Assistant Professor of Radiology & Imaging Sciences